Pulmonary Air-Leak Syndromes

 (See also Overview of Perinatal Respiratory Disorders.)

-Pneumothorax and pneumomediastinum occur in 1 to 2% of normal neonates, probably because large negative intrathoracic forces created when the neonate starts breathing occasionally disrupt alveolar epithelium, which allows air to move from the alveoli into extra-alveolar soft tissues or spaces.
+Asymptomatic pneumothorax may be present in up to 10% of term and late preterm neonates (1), probably because large negative intrathoracic forces created when neonates start breathing occasionally disrupt alveolar epithelium, which allows air to move from the alveoli into extra-alveolar soft tissues or spaces.
+Clinically significant pneumothorax is much rarer, however, occurring in approximately 0.02% of term infants (2).

-Air leak is more common and severe among neonates with lung disease, who are at risk because of poor lung compliance and the need for high airway pressures (eg, in respiratory distress) or because of air trapping (eg, meconium aspiration syndrome), which leads to alveolar overdistention.
+Air leak is more common and severe among neonates with lung disease and among extremely premature infants.
+These infants are at risk because of poor lung compliance and the need for high airway pressures with ventilatory support (eg, in respiratory distress syndrome) or because of air trapping (eg, meconium aspiration syndrome), which leads to alveolar overdistention.
+In one study of extremely preterm infants < 28 weeks gestational age, 9.4% had a severe air leak syndrome; the mortality rate of this group was 55%, whereas the mortality rate of the control group was 35% (3).

-Many affected neonates are asymptomatic.
-Diagnosis of air-leak syndromes is suspected clinically or because of deterioration in oxygen status and is confirmed by x-ray.
+Diagnosis of air-leak syndromes is suspected clinically or because of deterioration in oxygen status and is confirmed by radiograph.

-Treatment of air-leak syndromes varies by type of air leak but in ventilated infants always involves lowering inspiratory pressures to lowest tolerated settings.
-High-frequency ventilators may be helpful but are of unproven benefit.
+Treatment of air-leak syndromes varies by type of air leak but in ventilated infants always involves lowering inspiratory pressures to the lowest tolerated settings.
+High-frequency ventilators may be helpful but are not proved to benefit all types of air leak syndromes.

 Pneumomediastinum